Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Straw Hats without Luffy, Chopper, and Jimbei are taken<br>to the laboratory on the clouds far above the ground<br>by Lilith.
+<p align="center">The Straw Hats without Luffy, Chopper, and Jimbei are taken to the laboratory on the<br>clouds far above the ground by Lilith.
 They get excited about the things they've never<br>seen before.
-However, inside the laboratory, a new threat is<br>waiting for them.</p>
+However, inside the laboratory, a new threat is waiting for them.</p>
 </td>
 </tr>
 </table>